almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/about/index.md

 ## "The Almost Engineer" Explanation

-You probably are wondering how did Kenny come up with The Almost Engineer name.
-Kenny works (and according to some live in) in the engineering-related field of Computer Science, has great problem solving skills, and enjoys fixing things instead of paying someone else to do it for him.
-However Kenny has a Business degree from the University of Alabama (Roll Tide!) instead of an engineering degree, thus almost being an engineer.
+You probably are wondering how did I come up with
+The Almost Engineer name.
+I work (and according to some live in) in the engineering-related field of Computer Science, have great problem solving skills, and enjoys fixing things instead of paying someone else to do it for me.
+However, I have a Business degree from the University of Alabama (Roll Tide!) instead of an engineering degree, thus almost being an engineer.

 ## Programmer in IT (Information Technology)